Age-Of-Ages/JumpchainCharacterBuilder/README.md

    - Configure defaults for newly created Jumps.
    - Select Body-Mod, Warehouse, and Drawback Supplement used, and configure options for each.
    - These options depend on the specific selections made, and can include various modes for certain Supplements, or on which Jump the Jumper took the Supplement.
+   - Add your own user-defined Perk and Item categories, for sorting and displaying your Jumper's purchases.

 ## Use Instructions